johnnymo87/ff-factor/README.md

 This application combines the following data sources:
 * Factor return data from [Ken French's data library](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html)
-* Investment return data from the Yahoo Finance API
+* Investment metadata and return data from the Yahoo Finance API
+  * With some help on the metadata from the Seeking Alpha API
 * Ticker symbols by market types (`US`, `Developed ex US`, and `Emerging`) found with the help of [Fidelity's ETF screener](https://research2.fidelity.com/pi/etf-screener)
   * I look for ETFs of equity funds that are not leveraged or inverse, are not thematic, and have the country exposure appropriate for their market type